 We'll break down the best cards for grocery shopping at U.S. grocery stores.
-If you spend a lot on this category, one of the cards listed below should be at the top of your wallet – at least for now.
+If you spend a lot on this category, one of the cards listed below should be at the top of your wallet.

 The American Express® Gold Card

 The American Express® Gold Card should be a mainstay for your grocery store spending.
-And that’s been true since long before the COVID-19 pandemic changed the travel and credit card rewards landscape.
+That's been true ever since Amex refreshed the card's benefits back in 2018.

-The card offers 4x Amex Membership Rewards points per dollar spent at U.S. supermarkets on up to $25,000 in spending each year.
+The card offers 4x American Express Membership Rewards Points per dollar spent at U.S. supermarkets on up to $25,000 in spending each year.
 After that, you will earn 1x point per dollar spent.

-Not to mention, the card is currently offering its best-ever welcome bonus offer of 60,000 Membership Rewards points after spending $4,000 in the first six months of card membership.
-And you can even get targeted for a 75,000 point offer with the same spending requirement via CardMatch.
+Not to mention, the card is currently offering its best-ever welcome bonus offer of 60,000 Membership Rewards points after spending $6,000 in the first six months of card membership.
+You may be able to get targeted for a 75,000-point offer with the same spending requirement via CardMatch.

-Spending $6,000 each year at U.S. grocery stores and supermarkets with this card would yield around 24,000 Membership Rewards points.
+Spending $6,000 each year at U.S. supermarkets with this card would yield around 24,000 Membership Rewards points.
 To me, that alone is nearly enough to justify the annual fee in and of itself.

 Click Here to learn more about the American Express Gold Card.